eric-muchiri/my-python/06lists/Readme.md

 Suitable for adding a songle value

 __Extend__
-Suitanle for adding multiple items
+Suitable for adding multiple items